AIUC-1

 B004.2 Config: Rate limits

-Screenshot of rate limiting configuration for API endpoints - may include per-user quota settings, query throttling rules, progressive restriction policies, WAF configuration (Cloudflare, AWS WAF, Azure Application Gateway) with blocking rules for excessive patterns, or pricing tier settings implementing usage-based cost increases.
+Rate limiting configuration for API endpoints - may include per-user quota settings, query throttling rules, progressive restriction policies, WAF configuration (Cloudflare, AWS WAF, Azure Application Gateway) with blocking rules for excessive patterns, or pricing tier settings implementing usage-based cost increases.

 Engineering Tooling